 But my favorite part is the final scene where the villain reveals he never lost his powers at all, and that the hero was complicit in this deception.

 The Silver Surfer’s comment on courage and vulnerability really sums up what I love about this Avengers run.
 Sure, it’s all fun and games in spandex with lots of punching and the fate of the universe at stake, and there’s no shortage of expositional thought balloons.
-But every now and then, Stern’s humanistic and thoughtful depictions of his characters meld with John Buscema’s and Tom Palmer’s artwork to create high points of visual literature.
+But every now and then, Stern’s humanistic and thoughtful depictions of his characters meld with John Buscema’s and Tom Palmer’s artwork to create peaks of visual literature.

 You know what?
 I might need to reclaim a few more of my favorite story arcs from this run — especially the Kang saga and the assault on Avengers Mansion.